 Urine.
 Urea.
 Uric acid.
 These are words that most of you had heard at one time or another.
 And like most people, you probably thought they were the same thing, for the most part anyway.

-If you are not in the medical field or having a urine test, that could be crucial to your livelihood, and the differences between the three terms don’t really matter.
+If you are not in the medical field, that could be crucial to your livelihood, and the differences between the three terms don’t really matter.

 But what if you are scheduled for a urinalysis, and you need some quick answers to make sure you get the results you are looking for?
 Outside of urine, knowing the difference between uric acid and urea could become a bit more important to you.

 Urea and uric acids are both found in human urine, and actually should be there, though the amount of either can signify whether: